RichardBradley/liquibase.github.com/quickstart.md

 <h2 class="homepg" id="how">How Liquibase Works</h2>
 <p class="opg">At its core, Liquibase relies on a simple mechanism to track, version, and deploy changes:</p>
 <ul class="opg">
-    <li>Liquibase uses a changeLog (which is a ledger of changes) to explicitly list database changes in a specific order.
-Each change in the changeLog is a “changeSet”.
-ChangeLogs can be arbitrarily nested to aid in organization and management of database migrations.
+    <li>Liquibase uses a change log (which is a ledger of changes) to explicitly list database changes in a specific order.
+Each change in the change log is a “change set”.
+Change logs can be arbitrarily nested to aid in organization and management of database migrations.
         <ul class="opg" style="list-style-type: circle; padding-bottom: 0; margin-left: 1em;">
-            <li>Note: It is a best practice to ensure that each changeSet is as atomic a change as possible to avoid failed statements from leaving the database in an unknown state; however, it is possible to treat a large SQL script as a single changeSet.</li>
+            <li>Note: It is a best practice to ensure that each change set is as atomic a change as possible to avoid failed statements from leaving the database in an unknown state; however, it is possible to treat a large SQL script as a single change set.</li>
         </ul>
     </li>
-    <li>Liquibase uses a tracking table (specifically called ‘DATABASECHANGELOG’) which resides on each database and which tracks which changeSets in the changeLog have been deployed.
+    <li>Liquibase uses a tracking table (specifically called ‘DATABASECHANGELOG’) which resides on each database and which tracks which change sets in the change log have been deployed.
             <ul class="opg" style="list-style-type: circle; padding-bottom: 0; margin-left: 1em;">
                 <li>Note: if there is no tracking table on a database that Liquibase is acting upon, the Liquibase will create a tracking table.</li>
-                <li>Note: To assist with projects where you are not starting with a blank database, Liquibase has a feature to generate a changeLog to represent the current state of the database schema.</li>
+                <li>Note: To assist with projects where you are not starting with a blank database, Liquibase has a feature to generate a change log to represent the current state of the database schema.</li>
             </ul>
         </li>
 </ul>